 \section{Introduction}

 As shown in Fig.~\ref{teaser}, we consider object rearrangement \emph{without explicit goal specification}~\cite{ICML12Arrange, abdo2015robot}, where the agent is required to manipulate a set of objects from an initial layout to a normative distribution.
-This task is taken for granted by humans~\cite{ricciuti1965object} and widely exists in our daily life, such as tidying up a table~\cite{neatnet}, placing furniture~\cite{wang2020scene}, and sorting parcels~\cite{kim2020sortation}.
+This task is taken for granted by humans~\cite{ricciuti1965object} and widely exists in our daily life, such as tidying up a table~\cite{neatnet}, placing furniture~\cite{wang2020scene} , and sorting parcels~\cite{kim2020sortation}.

-However, compared with conventional robot tasks~\cite{yu2020meta, zhu2017target, luo2019end, kiran2021deep}, there are two critical challenges in rearrangement tasks: 1) Hard to clearly define the target state (goal), as the target distribution is diverse and the patterns are difficult to describe in the program, \eg, how to evaluate the \textit{cleanness} quantitatively?
+However, compared with conventional robot tasks~\cite{yu2020meta, zhu2017target, luo2019end, kiran2021deep, zuo2019craves}, there are two critical challenges in our setting: 1) Hard to clearly define the target state (goal), as the target distribution is diverse and the patterns are difficult to describe in the program, \eg, how to evaluate the \textit{tidiness} quantitatively?
 As a result, it is difficult to manually design a reward/objective function, which is essential to modern control methods, \eg, deep reinforcement learning (DRL)~\cite{mnih2015human}.
-2) In the physical world, the agents also need to find an executable path to reach the target state safely and efficiently, \ie, finding a short yet collision-free path to reach the target distribution.
-To this end, the agents are required to jointly learn to evaluate the quality of the state (reward) and take actions to move objects.
+2) In the physical world, the agents also need to find an executable path to reach the target state efficiently and safely, \ie, finding a short yet collision-free path to reach the target distribution.
+To this end, the agents are required to jointly learn to evaluate the quality of the state (reward) and move objects to increase the quality efficiently.
 In other words, the agents should answer the two questions: \textit{What kind of layouts does the user prefer}, and \textit{How to manipulate objects to meet the target distribution}?